JamesDarby345/VesuviusDataDownload/README.md

 - Refrences/Data Contributions

 ## Prerequisites
-1. I assume some fundamental knowledge of how to navigate into directories with a terminal & how to run python files.
+1. I assume some fundamental knowledge of how to navigate into directories with a terminal, have git and python installed (to clone the repo and run the files) & how to run python files from the command line (cd to the directory, and type python file_name.py).
-There are many great tutorial on this, and if you ever get stuck on this, or anything else in this repo, or challenge, we live in a post [chatGPT](https://chat.openai.com/) world, and these two things are well within its capabilities to explain, so ask it to help!
+There are many great tutorial on this, [All OS Python install](https://kinsta.com/knowledgebase/install-python/), [All OS Git install](https://github.com/git-guides/install-git), [Command line basics](https://tutorials.codebar.io/command-line/introduction/tutorial.html) (you only need to know how to use cd for this repo),  and if you ever get stuck on this, or anything else in this repo, or challenge, we live in a post [chatGPT](https://chat.openai.com/) world, and these three things are well within its capabilities to explain, so ask it to help!
 Asking clear questions with as much context as is reasonable helps to get better responses back.

 2. Before proceeding, you must agree to the [data license](https://docs.google.com/forms/d/e/1FAIpQLSf2lCOCwnO1xo0bc1QdlL0a034Uoe7zyjYBY2k33ZHslHE38Q/viewform) to be provided the username and password for the data server.
 This login is required to use the download scripts in this repo.